Eleee28/Colour-Game/README.md

 	- Each time the user clicks a cell, the colour's name will be displayed in a panel above the grid, using the same colour in the text's style.

-	- Then, that cell will become black.
+	- The cells will become black only when the user clicks two different cells with the same colour in sequence.
+Ensure that each colour appears exactly 6 times (3 pairs).

 	- When the game is over (all cells are black), the colour name panel will display "Game Over", written in black.

 	- The total time taken to complete the game is shown to the user with an alert.

-## Complex Game Requirement

-- The cells will become black only when the user clicks two different cells with the same colour in sequence.

-- The game is still over when all cells are black.
-Ensure that each colour appears exactly 6 times (3 pairs).